tervahagn/SL-DC-garlic-hub/docs/user-administration.md

 and permissions for managing module-specific entities.
 The different modules include entities like Players, Playlists, Templates, Channels, associated Users, and more.

-Every module with own user administration abilities shoud derivate from class [AbstractAclValidator]( ..%2Fsrc%2FFramework%2FCore%2FAcl%2FAbstractAclValidator.php).
+Every module with its own user administration abilities should derivate from the class [AbstractAclValidator]( ..%2Fsrc%2FFramework%2FCore%2FAcl%2FAbstractAclValidator.php).

 ## Role Types